-Wire and Cement Cactus
+DIY Wire and Cement Cactus

 So, if you happen to know anything about me and the types of crafts I love, you'll know I'm slightly obsessed with cement at the moment, and in particular, Rapid Set Cementall.
 Since discovering this product I've been inspired to make so many home decor pieces for our apartment, including this minimalistic cactus.
-Although this particular piece was a bit fiddly and time consuming, I'm so in love with how in turned out and would definitely make more knowing how good the payoff Is.
+Although this particular piece was a bit fiddly and time consuming, I'm so in love with how in turned out and would definitely make more knowing how good the payoff is.

 - Gardening wire (made of 4 strands of thinner wire)

 - Used milk carton

 - Ribbon (and needle and thread)

 Firstly, I snipped 3 pieces of wire off my spool.
 I didn’t measure anything, I just made cuts based on roughly how big I wanted my cactus to be.
 I did, however, make sure that 1 piece of wire was much longer than the other 2 so that when it came to shaping them, I had enough extra wire to make the little nobbly bit that sticks out on one of them.

 Next, start gently bending and straightening your wire pieces where needed in order to form the nice ‘cactus shape’.
 Take your time with this part as getting it right will make the next steps easier and will of course add to a pleasing overall aesthetic.
 I laid my 3 pieces on top of one another at the end to make sure they all had the same outline.